 - 13.2 µg per100 g dry weight of cockroach

-Vitamin B12 is essential for the function of the immune system, digestive system, digestive tract, and cognitive function.
+Vitamin B12 is essential for the immune system, digestive system, digestive tract, and cognitive function.

 - Digestive issues